home-assistant/scenegen/README.md

 ## Colors

-Home Assistant allows colors to be captured, and in fact Home Assistant light entities store up to 5 different ways of specifying the colors.
+Scenegen allows colors to be captured, and in fact Home Assistant light entities store up to 5 different ways of specifying the colors.
 This is redundant for creating scenes so Scenegen picks 1 and goes with it.
 The default is `color_temp` but you can change this with the `--colortype` flag.

 ## Types